geoffkendall/treeselectjs/README.md

 **disabled** | Boolean (false) | List will be disabled.
 **id** | String ('') | id attribute for the accessibility.
 **ariaLabel** | String ('') | ariaLabel attribute for the accessibility.
 **isSingleSelect** | Boolean (false) | Converts multi-select to the single value select.
 Checkboxes will be removed.
 You should pass only one id instead of array of values.
 Also you can set **showTags** to false.
 It helps to show treeselect as a dropdown.
+See also the per-node `isSingleSelect` property in the [Option description](#option-description) section, which provides more granular control by allowing single-select behavior at the node level.
 **isGroupedValue** | Boolean (false) | Return groups if they selected instead of separate ids.
 Treeselect returns only leaves ids by default.
 **isIndependentNodes** | Boolean (false) | All nodes in treeselect work as an independent entity.
 Check/uncheck action ignore children/parent updates workflow.
 Disabled nodes ignore children/parent workflow as well.
 **rtl** | Boolean (false) | RTL mode.